Zhang-Lab-JHU/Client-Exchange-Dynamics/README.md

 # Client-Exchange-Dynamics
-MATLAB codes for the manuscript "The Exchange Dynamics of Client Molecules in Biomolecular Condensates"
+MATLAB code for the manuscript "The Exchange Dynamics of Client Molecules in Biomolecular Condensates"